rgerosa/AnalysisCode/README.md

-	   addQGLikelihood     : add QGL value for AK4PFchs and AK4PFPuppi in case addPuppiJets        : dump Puppi jet info in the MonoJetTreeMaker and add all the related modules in the process addPuppiMET         : dump Puppi met info in the MonoJetTreeMaker and add all the related modules in the process addMVAMet           : add the MVA met (still not working in 76X) useMiniAODMet       : set to True when using miniAOD computed met and related systematics addMETSystematics   : dump MET systematic variations in the tree and, when useMiniAODMet = False, re-evaluate thorugh METSystematicProducer (for PUPPI too) useOfficialMETSystematics : use the official MET tool for systematics and not the private code
+	   addQGLikelihood     : add QGL value for AK4PFchs and AK4PFPuppi in case addPuppiJets        : dump Puppi jet info in the MonoJetTreeMaker and add all the related modules in the process addPuppiMET         : dump Puppi met info in the MonoJetTreeMaker and add all the related modules in the process useMiniAODMet       : set to True when using miniAOD computed met and related systematics addMETSystematics   : dump MET systematic variations in the tree and, when useMiniAODMet = False, re-evaluate thorugh METSystematicProducer (for PUPPI too) useOfficialMETSystematics : use the official MET tool for systematics and not the private code